ChrisLally/code-adk/_research/README.md

 - A detailed report summarizing the findings of the framework and architectural analysis.
 - A recommended hybrid architecture that specifies the optimal combination of framework(s), patterns, and integration protocols.
-- Functional blueprints for building MCP servers for GitHub and pytest.
+- A strategy for integrating with existing MCP servers for GitHub and pytest.

+---

+## 5. A Review of Leading Open-Source Coding Agents

+(This section will contain the review of Aider, OpenHands, and Cline/Roo-Code from the original summary)

+## 6. Blueprints for Core Integrations via MCP

+(This section will contain the blueprints for GitHub and pytest MCP servers from the original summary)

+## 7. Synthesis and Future-Facing Recommendations

+(This section will contain the final recommendations from the original summary)

 ---